andyphillips/lmax-php-api/README.md

 lmax-php-api
 ============

+BIG WARNING BIG WARNING BIG WARNING BIG WARNING BIG WARNING

+This api is deprecated.
+You should be using the new REST API.
+Failing that the Java or .NET apis.
+This is not a supported interface and likely to change or go away without warning.

+BIG WARNING BIG WARNING BIG WARNING BIG WARNING BIG WARNING

 An example php binding for the lmax api

 Classes to connect to the LMAX API and hopefully do some useful